-- The patient lies inside a large tube that creates a magnetic field and pulses the energy of the radio wave to take pictures of the structures inside the body.
+- The patient lies inside a large tube that makes a magnetic field and pulses the radio wave’s energy to take pictures of the structures inside the body.

-The sound waves allow the doctor to see the pancreas, gallbladder, liver and other nearby organs, as well as any gallstones that are present.
+The sound waves allow the doctor to see the pancreas, gallbladder, liver, other nearby organs, and any gallstones present.

 The treatment of acute pancreatitis